-- 4.1 Report DIJB41-2021 "Mental Health and Wellbeing Strategic Update", which provided a briefing on local and Tayside wide mental health and wellbeing developments, was noted by IJB members in August 2021 and it was remitted to the Chief Officer to present a further report outlining the review of Dundee Mental Health and Wellbeing Strategic Plan. - 4.2 The Dundee Mental Health and Wellbeing Strategic Plan 2019-2024 (the Strategic Plan) was approved by the IJB at its meeting of 27 August 2019. - 4.3 Over recent months the Strategic Plan has been subject to review in terms of progress to date against key priorities and consideration given as to whether it requires to be refreshed in light of learning gained about the impact of the Covid-19 pandemic on citizens of Dundee. - 4.4 At its meeting in March 2021, the Mental Health and Wellbeing Strategic and Commissioning Group (MHWSCG) discussed findings from three resident surveys undertaken in the early months of the pandemic.
-The total sample was 1535 and key themes that emerged were: - reduced access to services and support, - the day to day challenges of being in lock down,
+- 4.1 The Dundee Mental Health and Wellbeing Strategic Plan 2019-2024 (the Strategic Plan) was approved by the Dundee Integrated Joint Board (IJB) at its meeting of 27 August 2019. - 4.2 The Strategic Plan has reviewed in terms of progress to date against key priorities and consideration given as to whether it requires to be refreshed in light of learning gained about the impact of the Covid-19 pandemic on citizens of Dundee. - 4.3 At its meeting in March 2021, the Mental Health and Wellbeing Strategic and Commissioning Group (MHWSCG) discussed findings from three resident surveys undertaken in the early months of the pandemic.
+The total sample was 1535 and key themes that emerged were: - reduced access to services and support, - the day to day challenges of being in lock down, - uncertainty and concerns about the ongoing nature of the pandemic, - · social isolation and loneliness, - mental health more broadly, and - financial/ job insecurity and effects on life circumstances. - 4.4 An inequalities analysis evidenced differential effects on particular groups of people, in particular the long-term sick and disabled, specific age groups, carers, unemployed and/or on welfare benefits, and those that lived alone.
+This included significant and profound inequalities in mental health and wellbeing. - 4.5 The survey findings helped the MHWSCG and other strategic groups to understand more fully the impact of the pandemic.
+It influenced efforts to mitigate effects for those in most need whilst also building resilience for individuals and communities to provide responses themselves.

-- uncertainty and concerns about the ongoing nature of the pandemic, - social isolation and loneliness, - mental health more broadly, and - financial/ job insecurity and effects on life circumstances. - 4.5 An inequalities analysis evidenced differential effects on particular groups of people, in particular the long-term sick and disabled, specific age groups, carers, unemployed and/or on welfare benefits, and those that lived alone.
-This included significant and profound inequalities in mental health and wellbeing. - 4.6 The survey findings helped the MHWSCG and other strategic groups to understand more fully the impact of the pandemic.
-It influenced efforts to mitigate effects for those in most need whilst also building resilience for individuals and communities to provide responses themselves. - 4.7 Focused discussions took place between the Chair of the MHWSCG and the Community Health Inequalities Manager, who is the lead DHSCP officer for the surveys.
-It was agreed that a sub group would be formed to discuss the results in more detail and consider implications for future planning and commissioning of support for people. - 4.8 The sub group met in May 2021 and agreed a range of short-term actions including linking Public Health with planned follow-up surveys and leading on a "Mental Health in All Policies" approach, ensuring appropriate links with the Carers Wellbeing workstream, consideration of recommendations on mental health and employability from the Fairness Commission, and mapping survey findings against existing mental wellbeing actions. - 4.9 In June 2021, the MHWSCG Chair and the Community Health Inequalities Manager mapped the existing Strategic Plan against survey results.
-In doing so, the plan was agreed to be a good fit in terms of the current priority areas of - reducing health inequalities - prevention/ early intervention - right support at the right time, and - recovery.
+- 4.6 Focused discussions took place between the Chair of the MHWSCG and the Community Health Inequalities Manager, who is the lead DHSCP officer for the surveys.
+It was agreed that a sub group would be formed to discuss the results in more detail and consider implications for future planning and commissioning of support for people.

+- 4.7 The sub group met in May 2021 and agreed a range of short-term actions including linking Public Health with planned follow-up surveys and leading on a "Mental Health in All Policies" approach, ensuring appropriate links with the Carers Wellbeing workstream, consideration of recommendations on mental health and employability from the Fairness Commission, and mapping survey findings against existing mental wellbeing actions.

+- In June 2021, the MHWSCG Chair and the Community Health Inequalities Manager mapped the existing Strategic Plan against survey results.
+In doing so, the plan was agreed to be a good fit in terms of the current priority areas of

+reducing health inequalities

+- prevention/ early intervention

+- right support at the right time, and

+- recovery.